slamander/website/content/_index.md

         <img src="/media/emory_shield.png" alt="Quest at Emory shield">

-        We are an applied quantitative ecology laboratory, broadly interested in the processes that determine the distribution of biodiversity in space and time.
-Our research integrates field studies, laboratory experiments, big data, cutting-edge modeling techniques, and high-performance computing to address fundamental questions related to species conservation, biological invasions, and climate-induced species range shifts, and disease transmission.
+        The Qμest lab is led by [**Dr. J Alex Baecher**](/team/admin/) ([⬇ **CV**](https://drive.google.com/uc?export=download&id=1-xLrp1uO7jwEhQcJn3OhvmD7Xa7ssZi0)).
+We are an applied ecological research group, broadly interested in the processes that determine the distribution of biodiversity in space and time.
+Our work integrates field studies, laboratory experiments, big data, cutting-edge modeling techniques, and high-performance computing to address questions related to conservation, invasions, disease, and global change.

-        **🚨Qμest Lab is recruiting🚨**
+        **🚨We are currently recruiting!🚨**
         - Fall 2026: [2-3 undergraduate researchers](/people/)
         - Fall 2026: [1 postdoctoral research associate](/people/)
         - Spring 2027: [1 PhD student](/people/)

         **Interested?** Take a look at some of our research projects and publications below.
-To inquire about opportunities, reach out to [Dr. J Alex Baecher](mailto:jbaecher@gmail.com).
+To inquire about opportunities, reach out to [Alex ✉️](mailto:jbaecher@gmail.com).

-        Download Dr. Baecher's [**CV**⬇](https://drive.google.com/uc?export=download&id=1-xLrp1uO7jwEhQcJn3OhvmD7Xa7ssZi0) (updated 4/10/2026)

       design:
       columns: '2'